After Exposure of an Impacted Tooth

 Some bleeding or “redness” in the saliva is normal for 24 hours.
 Excessive bleeding which results in your mouth filling rapidly with blood can frequently be controlled by biting with pressure on a gauze pad placed directly on the bleeding wound for 30 minutes.
 If bleeding continues please call our office for further instructions.

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice pack on your cheek in the area of surgery.
-Apply the ice “on” and “off” as much as possible as directed by Dr. Fraser for the first 36 hours.
+Apply the ice “on” and “off” as much as possible as directed by Dr. Patel and Dr. Fraser for the first 36 hours.

 Drink plenty of fluids.
 Avoid “hot” liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
-Return to a normal diet as soon as possible unless otherwise directed by Dr. Fraser.
+Return to a normal diet as soon as possible unless otherwise directed by Drs.
+Patel and Fraser.

 Mouth cleanliness is essential for good healing.
 Clean your mouth thoroughly after each meal beginning the day after surgery.
 Brush your teeth as best you can.
 Rinse with warm salt water (1/2 teaspoon of salt in a cup of warm water) six times a day.
 Continue this procedure until healing is complete.